 - The need for protection and stability falls under this level.

 - Example: shelter, a peaceful community, an environment free from toxic and hazardous chemicals, clothing, a job, means for transportation

 - It becomes an essential need if a person’s survival is at stake.

 - Its emergence pertains to the environment the person is moving at or moving into; Take the scenario of a patient who has paralysis.
 There’s the risk for embolism, bedsore, and falls – all of which account for safety and security needs.
 But if pulmonary embolism happens and the patient goes into cardiac arrest, physiologic needs arise since it puts a threat to survival.

 - Man’s ability to perform or function deteriorates if these needs are not met.
 For example, if the bedside railing is not secure, the patient may feel stressed out, affecting his ability to have a sound sleep.

-- Physiological needs may also be compromised if a person doesn’t feel safe and secure because it makes him chronically stressed about it.
+- Physiological needs may also be compromised if a person doesn’t feel safe and secure because it makes him chronically stressed.
 Stress manifests an increase in blood pressure and pulse rate.

-- If hypertension, where a blood pressure reaching 180/120 is measured and is left untreated, life expectancy is decreased and the chance for PVD or pulmonary vascular disease increases.
+- If blood pressure reaching 180/120 is measured and is left untreated, life expectancy is decreased, and the chance for PVD or pulmonary vascular disease increases.
 This means an 80% chance of dying sooner than expected to make the average rate for survival to just 10 months.